ishasinghh/Real-time-price-tracker/backend/README.md

 ## Overview

-Real-Time Price Tracker is a web application that allows you to track the real-time prices of various cryptocurrencies and stocks.
-It fetches data from a local API endpoint and displays the latest price records in a user-friendly interface.
+Real-Time Price Tracker is a web application designed to track real-time prices of cryptocurrencies and stocks.
+It utilizes Coingecko APIs to fetch stock/crypto prices.
+The application fetches data from a local API endpoint and displays the latest price records in an intuitive user interface.
+Additionally, it includes a pollingService that runs every 3 minutes to fetch and store the latest prices of 5 selected stock/crypto entries in MongoDB.
+Another API endpoint fetches the most recent 20 entries from MongoDB for specific stock/crypto prices.

+### Features

+- Track real-time prices of cryptocurrencies and stocks.
+- Fetch data using Coingecko APIs.
+- Store latest price records in MongoDB using pollingService.
+- Display most recent 20 entries for specific stock/crypto prices.

 ## Getting Started